Faiq Bolkiah

-Faiq Jefri Bolkiah (born 9 May 1998) is a member of the Brunei royal family and professional footballer who plays as a winger for Ratchaburi in Thai League 1.
+Faiq Jefri Bolkiah (born 9 May 1998) is a member of the Brunei royal family and professional footballer who plays as a winger.
 Born in the United States, he has played as the captain of the Brunei national team.

 Club career

 Early career

 In 2009, whilst at AFC Newbury, Bolkiah signed a one-year deal with the Southampton academy.
 He was with Southampton until at least December 2011.
 In 2014, Bolkiah signed a two-year youth contract with Chelsea of the Premier League after previously training with Reading and trialing with Arsenal.
 During his time with Arsenal, Bolkiah competed in the 2013 Lion City Cup against Corinthians, Eintracht Frankfurt, PSV, and a Singapore youth selection.
 He scored a goal in a 2–1 victory over the team from Singapore.
 With his contract with Chelsea set to expire in summer 2016, he left the team in December 2015.
 After a trial with Stoke City, he signed for Leicester City on a reported three-year professional contract in March 2016.
 He further signed a one-year extension to his deal in the summer of 2019.